 Next we set off on an enjoyable Funky Monkey island tour, which took us off the beaten track in a 4×4.
 This was a great opportunity to see another side to the island as we drove along dirt tracks, with a knowledgeable guide pointing out wildlife and places of interest including beaches and plantation ruins.
 We also passed the ruins of the Cottle Church which is known for being the first on the island to allow whites and black slaves to worship side by side.

 After this it was time to return to Nisbet Plantation to change before heading to The Yachtsman Grill for dinner, located about 10 minutes away on the west coast of the island.
 The beachfront restaurant offers a stunning setting in which to dine, serving fine wines and superb cuisine including mouth-watering lobster dishes and wood-fired pizzas.

-We checked out of Nisbet Plantation early and headed to Paradise Beach Club, where we enjoyed a freshly prepared breakfast in one of the resort’s luxurious private villas.
+We checked out of Nisbet Plantation early and headed to Paradis Beach Nevis, where we enjoyed a freshly prepared breakfast in one of the resort’s luxurious private villas.
 There are currently just seven secluded villas which guarantee great attention to detail throughout.
 New rooms are being built on stilts along the beach, each with a plunge pool and an entrance ladder that can be raised for added privacy.